vuckale/python-selenium-base/README.md

 ### python-selenium-base
-This is my base setup for selenium in python
+This is my base setup for selenium in python on unix based system

 ## Required dependencies:
 `pip3` or `pip`